Nagasaki45/MPC-reading-notes/week2/notes.md

 Experiment done with AP participants suggests that it is (at least partly) learned ability, by showing high correlation between response time and occurrences of pitch classes in western culture corpora.

 **No experiment**.
 The authors use that the results from another experiment (Miyazaki, 1989) correlates with data.

+## Good pitch memory is widespread (Schellenberg & Trehub, 2003)

+### Experiment 1

+Stimuli: 5s excerpts from popular TV shows.

+Dependent variables:

+- Incorrect stimuli shifted by 1 or 2 semitones.
+- Direction of the shift.

+Independent variable: Percentage correct.

+Performance above chance.

+### Experiment 2

+Similar to experiment, but with unfamiliar excerpts to rule out the possibility of pitch shifting artifacts changing the answers.
+Chance results.

+**Brilliant idea, but it could be done much simpler.
+The procedure and the presentation are very messy.**